 You can no longer furlough a worker for the first time.

 Because a worker needs to have been on furlough for at least 3 weeks prior to the 30th June deadline, the last chance for putting an employee on furlough for the first time was on 10th June 2020.
 Any employee that you have not previously furloughed can no longer be put on furlough!

-This article gives guidance for employers on how to deal with coronavirus issues at work.
+This article gives guidance for employers on how to adapt to the coronavirus crisis while continuing (or returning to) work.
 We will look at how to handle staff absences due to illness, self-isolation or quarantine.
 We’ll also cover how to manage employee fears and what to do if someone gets ill at work.
-Finally, we will give you advice on how to put workers on ‘furlough’ if your business is financially impacted and you are unable to pay them.

 - General coronavirus advice

 - If employees refuse to go to work

 - Working from home instead of the workplace